You may also enjoy our related review of the top standard-size strollers.

 - Folding mechanism: All of the strollers we tested are relatively easy to fold, but keep in mind that in general folded joggers are not small.
 And, even though the wheels can be taken off, joggers still may take up more space in your trunk than other kinds of strollers.

 Avoid carrying children while holding hot beverages; never place a hot beverage in the cup holder of a stroller.
 The Burn Center at St. Barnabas

 How do I decide which stroller is best for me?

 First: Fixed or Locking Swivel Front Wheel

 Jogging style strollers come with either a permanently fixed front wheel or a locking swiveling front wheel.
 When jogging, having the front wheel fixed (or in locked mode) is a must!
 This ensures that the stroller tracks straight and doesn't shoot off in an unexpected direction as it goes over a bump or loose debris.
 This feature also makes turning difficult, so you aren't able to accidentally make a sharp turn at high speed and risk rolling the stroller with your baby on-board.
 Some serious runners believe that a fixed wheel is the only way to go for running, and as a result they shy away from the options with a locking swivel wheel.
 However, in our tests we discovered that this isn't as big of a concern as it used to be.
-Some of the new swivel wheel designs have locking mechanisms that not only lock the wheel with little to no play at all, but it adds functionality to the stroller that makes it easier to use for everyday activities outside of running.
+Some of the new swivel wheel designs have locking mechanisms that not only lock the wheel with little to no play at all, but the swivel wheel adds functionality to the stroller that makes it easier to use for everyday activities outside of running.

 Thule Urban Glide and the BOB Revolution Flex because we feel both are an exception to this dated belief that fixed wheel is best.
 When the front wheel is locked, both products perform better than their fixed wheeled counterparts made by the same companies.